influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/working/api.md

 ### Testing a service

-To test a service make a POST request to the `/kapacitor/v1/service-tests/<service name>` endpoint.
+To test a service, make a POST request to the `/kapacitor/v1/service-tests/<service name>` endpoint.
-The contents of the POST body depend on the service in test.
+The contents of the POST body depend on the service in the test.
 To determine the available options use a GET request to the same endpoint.
 The returned options are also the defaults.

 #### Example

-See available/default options for the slack service:
+See the available and default options for the Slack service, run the following request.

 ```
 GET /kapacitor/v1/service-tests/slack